Selecting the Best Camera for You

 The Digital Camera Market Place

-Figuring out the best camera for you requires sorting through many variables in what has become a very competitive market place.
-You can now get smart phones with cameras that rival many basic Point & Shoot (P&S) cameras.
-While at the high-end side of the P&S market, you can get compact cameras with large sensors and high-quality built-in lenses that produce image quality as good as DSLRs.
-The rapidly advancing mirrorless Compact System Cameras (CSC) market includes a few manufacturers with lens options diverse enough to meet the needs of most photographers.
-This leaves DSLRs to move up market with full frame sensors cameras, which have finally become affordable for the first time at $2,000.
-Meanwhile, the once entry-level $3,000 full frame DSLRs have reached such incredible levels of performance and image quality that now anyone can own professional level equipment without breaking the bank.
-In other words, if you want a camera capable of producing excellent image quality, you now can choose from numerous camera models with in a variety of sizes and features.
+Selecting the best camera requires sorting through many variables in what has become a very competitive market place.
+You can now get smart phones with camera functionality that rivals dedicated cameras.
+While at the high-end side of the P&S market, you can get compact cameras with large sensors and high-quality built-in lenses that produce image quality nearly as good as DSLRs.
+The mirrorless Compact System Cameras (CSC) market delivers image quality as good or better then DSLRs, and now all of the major players have full frame CSC product lines.
+This leaves DSLRs to move up market with high-end crop sensor bodies and affordable full frame sensors bodies.
+Meanwhile, the once entry-level full frame DSLR market has reached such incredible levels of performance and image quality that anyone can now own professional level equipment without breaking the bank.
+Since full frame cameras have been pushed close to their image quality limits, the industry has now moved to making more affordable medium format cameras.
+In other words, if you want a camera capable of producing excellent image quality with a spectacular feature set, then the options are nearly endless.
+Unfortunately, this means that selecting the best camera for your particular photography needs from all the possible options requires considerably more effort.

 So what should you get?
-Well starting at the top, DSLRs still provide the best potential image quality.
-However, to tap into all of a DSLR's image quality a high quality lens will be required, and this will add substantial cost, size and weight to your photography kit.
-Higher quality lenses are intended for specific uses and typically have reduced zoom ranges or have a fixed focal length, which means that you are likely to need more than one lens.
-So without the better quality, more expensive, larger and heavier lenses a DSLR will only offer marginal improvements compared to relatively inexpensive, small and light high-end P&S cameras.
-CSC have removable lenses but are overall smaller/lighter than a DSLR, and so offer a compromise between DSLRs and P&S cameras.
-As with DSLRs, CSCs still require the purchase and use of multiple high-quality lenses to beat high-end P&S cameras.
+Well starting at the top, DSLRs still provide the best potential overall image quality and functionality.
+However, to tap into DSLR image quality you will need high quality lenses, and this will add substantial cost, size and weight to your photography kit.
+Higher quality lenses are intended for specific uses and typically have reduced zoom ranges or have a fixed focal length, which means that you are likely to require more than one lens.
+So without multiple high-quality, expensive, large and heavy lenses, then a DSLR will only offer marginal improvements compared to relatively inexpensive, small and light high-end P&S cameras, and even smartphones in less demanding applications.
+CSC cameras have removable lenses just like a DSLR, and have dedicated CSC lenses, however, CSC cameras can also use DSLR lenses with an adapter.
+As with DSLRs, CSCs still require the purchase and use of multiple high-quality lenses to optimize image quality and exceed high-end P&S camera quality.
+CSCs generally offer more real time information for the photographer to select camera settings, more video features, and more accurate but slower autofocus.
+DSLRs remain the dominant platform for low-cost entry level photography, and for sports and other subjects that rely on longer focal length lenses.

 Take note that nearly all camera's yield better performance when using advanced modes (Manual, Aperture Priority or Shutter Priority) that allow you to take control of aperture, shutter speeds, ISO, focus and exposure settings.
-Even the best DSLR/CSC cameras are designed to give you standard images in the “auto” modes.
-The ability to capture a scene’s special atmosphere will require that you depart from these standard settings.
-In addition to learning how to use your gear's more advanced manual features, making the leap into RAW file format will unlock a camera's full image quality and allow you to more fully explore your creative potential.
-All of these features/settings are far easier to adjust and optimize with a high-end DSLR/CSC cameras, although, some high-end P&S cameras offer a complete set of manual/advanced controls/features.
+The ability to capture a scene’s special atmosphere will require that you depart from standard settings.
+In addition to learning how to use your gear's more advanced manual features, making the leap into RAW file format will unlock a camera's full image quality and allow you to more fully explore your creative potential (but if you shoot in RAW be sure to use good quality lenses because the camera's auto lens correction features will be disabled and poorly made kit lenses often have shockingly bad distortion and vignetting).
+All of these features/settings are far easier to adjust and optimize with a high-end DSLR/CSC cameras, although, high-end P&S cameras offer a complete set of manual/advanced controls/features.

-So if you are seriously interested in photography, think that you will get more than one lens, plan on using manual/advanced settings and want to shot in RAW file format then the decision is easy, get a DSLR or high-end CSC camera!
-If you are really serious about photography then I usually do not recommend CSC cameras over DSLR cameras because their lens selection can't match DSLRs, especially when compared to Canon or Nikon's complete line of entry level to professional lenses.
-However, if you require changeable lenses in a compact package then go with high-end CSCs.
-If the higher costs, increased size and weight, and/or the idea of using manual/advanced settings sounds like too much of a hassle then go with an entry-level CSC or P&S camera.
+So if you are seriously interested in photography, think that you will get more than one lens, plan on using manual/advanced settings and want to shot in RAW file format, then the decision is relatively easy, get a DSLR or CSC camera.
+If you are really serious about photography, then it is a pretty safe to start with a DSLR that can make the most use of Canon or Nikon's complete line of entry level to professional lenses.
+If the higher costs, increased size and weight, and/or the idea of using manual/advanced settings sounds like too much of a hassle, then go with a P&S camera or stick with a smartphone.

 Deciding on Sensor Size

 Whether you have decided to go with a DSLR, CSC or P&S camera, it is the sensor size and lens optics that will play the most significant role in determining the camera's overall image quality.
 For P&S cameras you cannot change the lens so get the camera with the largest sensor and best built-in lens.
 For DSLRs and CSCs you can change the lens, so sensor size becomes the deciding factor when selecting a camera body.
 A Full frame (FF) sensor is the same size as 35mm film.
 Other sensor sizes are smaller than a full frame sensor and are referred to as a crop or percentage size of the full frame sensor size.
-Crop sensor formats include the following, listed from largest to smallest with the crop factor in parentheses: Full Frame (1.0x); Canon APS-H (1.3x); Standard APS-C (1.5x); Canon APS-C (1.6x); Canon G1X (1.8x); Micro Four Thirds (2.0x); Nikon CX and Sony RX100 (2.7x); Fuji 2/3" (3.9x); Canon G15 and S110 1/1.7" (4.5x); Standard P&S 1/2.3" (5.6x); iPhone 1/3.2" (7.7x).
+Crop sensor formats include the following, listed from largest to smallest with the crop factor in parentheses: Full Frame (1.0x); Canon APS-H (1.3x); Standard APS-C (1.5x); Canon APS-C (1.6x); Micro Four Thirds (2.0x); 1" used in many new large sensor compact cameras (2.7x); Large P&S 2/3" (3.9x); Medium P&S 1/1.7" (4.5x); Small P&S 1/2.3" (5.6x); iPhone 1/3.2" (7.7x).

-There are only a few disadvantages of a larger sensor: 1) increased costs, 2) increased weight from larger diameter glass used in lenses, 3) increased size of camera body and lenses, 4) increased lens vignetting/dark-corners at wide apertures.
+Take note that there are disadvantages of a larger sensor: 1) increased costs, 2) increased weight from larger diameter glass used in lenses, 3) increased size of camera body and lenses, 4) increased lens vignetting/dark-corners at wide apertures.
 You unfortunately can’t do much about the cost, so you are either able and willing to spend the extra cash or you are not.
-Used full frames provide the best way to get into full frame without breaking the bank.
-While increased weight and size is usually considered a disadvantage, these attributes have the advantages of helping to reduce camera vibration and allowing for easier access to controls.
+Used full frame camera bodies provide the best way to get into full frame without breaking the bank.
+While increased weight and size is usually considered a disadvantage, these attributes have the advantages of helping to reduce camera vibration and allowing for easier access to more dedicated physical controls.
 Vignetting (dark corners) is simply the trade off of having shallower depth-of-field (DOF) and increased subject isolation.
 With top end professional glass you can shoot wide open and get very shallow DOF or stop down to where vignetting is reduced and you get DOF that is similar to what a crop sensor camera will produce at it's maximum wide open aperture.
 So vignetting isn’t really a problem with larger sensors but simply one of the trade offs of having access to shallower DOF for increased subject isolation.

 Before continuing any further we need to discuss depth-of-field (DOF) and focal lengths as related to sensor size.
 A crop sensor is smaller than a FF senor, which has the effect of the crop sensor seeing/viewing only the inner portion of the image projected by the lens.
 This cropped view reduces the DOF effect and increases the apparent focal length.
 The exposure settings for all sensors are identical at the same aperture setting but the DOF is much deeper with crop sensors and shallower with FF at any given aperture setting.
 When you get into photography shallow DOF has a 3D look that makes the subject stand out from the background that has been softened/blurred.
 So a FF camera offers shallower DOF but it also offer deeper DOF because when comparing a crop sensor and FF sensor at the same resolution, diffraction has a reduced impact on a FF sensor at any given aperture.
-This means that an image taken with a FF camera at f/16 will show less diffraction blur than an image taken with a crop sensor at f/16, thus providing the FF camera with greater DOF range, both at the shallow and deep ends of the spectrum.
+An image taken with a FF camera at f/16 will show less diffraction blur than an image taken with a crop sensor at f/16.
+As a whole this means that a FF camera has greater DOF range.

-That being said, one cannot deny that crop sensor DSLR/CSC cameras provide better bang for your buck than FF DSLR cameras.
+That being said, one cannot deny that crop sensor DSLR/CSC cameras provide better bang for your buck than FF DSLR/CSC cameras.
 Just keep in mind that the creative ceiling is reached quicker with crop sensors as compared to FF sensors.
-If a crop sensor set up provides all the image quality, DOF and lens flexibility that you need then you’ve done very well and will save a ton of money, weight and space by selecting a crop sensor DSLR/CSC over a FF DSLR.
-Otherwise, you will eventually reach the ceiling with the crop sensor DSLR/CSC and then you will have to take a financial hit when selling your older gear to help fund the upgrade to a FF DSLR.
-If you shoot subjects beyond sports/birding/wildlife, you shot RAW, you can handle the size/weight increase, and finally if you have adequate funds then FF DSLR is the superior format.
+If a crop sensor set up provides all the image quality, DOF and lens flexibility that you need then you’ve done very well and will save a ton of money, weight and space by selecting a crop sensor over a FF.
+Otherwise, you will eventually reach the ceiling with the crop sensor and then you will have to take a financial hit when selling your older gear to help fund the upgrade to a FF.
+If you shoot subjects beyond sports/birding/wildlife, you shot RAW, you can handle the size/weight increase, and finally if you have adequate funds then FF is the superior format.

 Concluding Notes on Image Quality and Camera Selection

 As explained above, understanding your photography equipment, using advanced controls appropriately and shooting in RAW file format will have significant impacts on image quality.
 Beyond that, image quality is primarily determined by the quality of photographic equipment.
 In general there are two factors that contribute the most to influencing image quality: 1) Optical performance and 2) Sensor size.
-As mentioned earlier, many manufacturers produce excellent lenses but Canon and Nikon currently have the best selection of high quality lenses (Canon Lenses).
-And as discussed above, full frame sensor cameras deliver better image quality.
+Many manufacturers produce excellent lenses, but Canon and Nikon currently have the best selection of high quality lenses.
 The higher the sensor resolution the more the lens quality will influence overall image quality.
-At present, Canon offers the best selection of ultra high-quality AF lenses and slightly better sensor image quality for low light or faster shutter speeds with ISO settings higher than 1600, while Sony/Nikon offers the best sensor technology with the by far the best image quality for bright lighting or slower shutter speeds with base/low ISO settings.
-But this is mostly splitting hairs as far as image quality and photographic capabilities, plus there's always some kind of compromise with any equipment so know your photographic requirements and purchase accordingly!
-And yes, chasing image quality can become a vicious and depleting cycle for the bank account!

 Deciding How Much to Spend